16 Gauge vs. 12 Gauge: Differences and Similarities

 Shotgun accuracy is not determined in the same manner as rifle accuracy.

-Unlike rifles, shotguns are rarely fired from a resting position, maybe while turkey hunting, but even then, you're fully supporting the firearm most of the time.
-You're typically swinging the shotgun, trying to lead the moving target.
+Unlike rifles, shotguns are rarely fired from a resting position (maybe while turkey hunting, but even then, you're fully supporting the firearm most of the time).
+You're typically swinging the shotgun while trying to lead on a fast-flying target.

 Stopping Power

-A slug will have the most stopping power, followed by buckshot.
-This is why most deer hunters who use a shotgun prefer one of these loads.
+A slug has the most stopping power (with good shot placement), followed by buckshot.
+This is why most deer hunters who use shotguns prefer one of those loads.

-The 12-gauge wins this section because it can hold more powder and slightly larger projectiles.
+The 12 gauge wins this section because it can hold more powder and more shot.

 Hunting